 2016 Thank Offering recipients

-Thanks to your generous giving to the 2014 Thank Offering, 32 projects (22 national and 10 international) will receive grants in 2015, allowing them to improve the lives of women, children and men in need.
-The recipients will provide an array of services in their communities—weekend nutritional supplements for children in Pennsylvania, programs for immigrant youths in Idaho, cleaning and personal hygiene supplies for families in need in Tennessee, expansion of homeless shelter for families in North Carolina, a women's dormitory at a theological college in Sudan, and many more.
-The grants awarded total $710,000.
+Thanks to your generous giving to the 2015 Thank Offering, 22 projects (14 national and 8 international) will receive grants in 2016, allowing them to improve the lives of women, children and men in need.
+The recipients will provide an array of services in their communities—a food bank in a remote area of Colorado where employment opportunities are limited, expansion of an English as a Second Language program in Texas, a shelter for abused women in Mississippi, a women's agricultural program in South Sudan, a youth training program in Rwanda, and many more.
 At least 40 percent of the offering funds health ministries.
 Give generously so more meaningful projects can be funded in the future!
-The goal for 2015 is $900,000.
+The goal for 2015 is $500,000.

 Learn about these projects and what your donation will provide.

 The PW Thank Offering originated in the late 1800s with Eliza Clokey of Springfield, Ohio.
 Her plan was to ask each woman to give a gift in addition to her usual contribution to the Women’s General Missionary Society of the United Presbyterian Church of North America as a “thank offering to our Lord.”
 In 1888, the women designated a day for prayer and thanksgiving when this special offering should be received.
 These sacrificial gifts, it is said, saved the worldwide missionary movement of their denomination.
 Though the thrust of how and where the money was used changed over the years, the “thank offering to her Lord” continued to be an important part of United Presbyterian Women’s giving.

 Thank Offering grants range from $5,000 to $50,000.
 Grant requests come from a variety of sources, such as PC(USA) governing bodies, health agencies, overseas churches, ecumenical councils, community groups, educational institutions and church related groups.
 Projects must meet the criteria outlined in the grant application.

 Download a Thank Offering grant application in Microsoft Word format.